 Assemblies are held at various times throughout the year.
+These events are to be held during the educational school day and are given as a reward.
+Some examples are Reward Fridays, BMS Bash, Student Council rewards and Cutting Class for a Cure.
 A variety of assemblies are held to enhance the cultural experiences of students and to promote school spirit.
 Students are expected to sit by class and grade.
 Please enter assemblies in an orderly fashion and remain quiet so that they may begin on time.
-Any student that owes work or has a pattern of discipline problems may not be permitted to attend the assembly.
+Any student who owes work or has a pattern of discipline problems may not be permitted to attend the assembly.
+Administration and Building Leadership teams will discuss the removal of student access if needed.